GenesisFR/HowToBecomeGoodAtShooters/README.md

 \- reference: https://thedivision.fandom.com/wiki/White_Tusk#Archetypes

 #### Drone Operator
-- same as the Black Tusk [variant](#drone-operator), except the speed and health of the suicide drones are increased, they're deployed more often and instantly distance themselves from the operator to prevent collateral damage
+- same as the Black Tusk [variant](#drone-operator), except the speed and health of the suicide drones are increased, they're deployed more often and instantly distance themselves away from the operator to prevent collateral damage
-- drone initial distance speed is affected by veterancy
+- drone initial separation speed is affected by veterancy

 #### Mini-tank
 - same as the Black Tusk [variant](#mini-tank), except it can still target you after killing its controller and elites don't fire incendiary grenades